 - Plumbing under cabinets

-Homes that were built post-1970 are particularly susceptible to dangerous mold growth, because that is when homes started to become more “airtight”, and much of the construction from the era uses cheaper building materials such as drywall, a favorite mold food source.
+Homes that were built post-1970 are particularly susceptible to dangerous mold growth, because that is when homes started to become more 'airtight.'
+Much of the construction from the era uses cheaper building materials such as drywall, a favorite mold food source.
 Decreased ventilation means increased humidity, and that increase can spur mold growth.

 During the winter, some people like to use electrical humidifiers to create their preferred indoor air quality.
 However, this artificially-increased humidity can result in a hotbed of rampant mold growth.
 Consequently, it might be a good idea for you to ban tenants from using such devices.

-As an independent do-it-yourself landlord, it is YOUR responsibility to maintain and repair your Charleston rental property, and that responsibility extends to leaky roofs, windows, pipes, ventilation, and any other problematic sources of moisture.
+As an independent do-it-yourself property owner, it is YOUR responsibility to maintain and repair your Charleston rental property, and that responsibility extends to leaky roofs, windows, pipes, ventilation, and any other problematic sources of moisture.

 If there is a mold issue in your rental unit and you don’t take the necessary steps to address the issue, you can potentially lose thousands of dollars in lost rental income.
 Even worse, you could be held legally liable and subject to lawsuits and judgments.

 In the first example, the McMahon’s insurance carrier was sued, and in the second, it was the various contractors facing the lawsuit.
-But it is important to remember that if you are a “hands-on, do-it-yourself” independent landlord with only one or a few properties, then YOU just might be the contractor who is liable for the work.
+But it is important to remember that if you are a 'hands-on, do-it-yourself' independent investor with only one or a few properties, then YOU just might be the contractor who is liable for the work.

 By now, it should be blatantly obvious how big an issue a mold infestation in your Charleston rental property can become: early inspection, detection, and correction can make all the difference.